pnuehrenberg/vassi/docs/source/4_import_data.rst

     print(trajectory.is_sorted, trajectory.is_complete)

-Now, you can use the :code:`sort` method to sort the trajectory by timestamps and :code:`interpolate` to fill missing data.
-The :code:`timestep` property is inferred from the input data as the greatest common divisor of the time differences between consecutive timestamps.
+Now, you can use the :meth:`~vassi.data_structures.timestamped_collection.TimestampedInstanceCollection.sort` method to sort the trajectory by timestamps and :meth:`~vassi.data_structures.trajectory.Trajectory.interpolate` to fill missing data.
+The :attr:`~vassi.data_structures.trajectory.Trajectory.timestep` property is inferred from the input data as the greatest common divisor of the time differences between consecutive timestamps.

 .. jupyter-execute::